Amin-Gh-05/Hogwarts/README.md

 - Rating teachers and leaving comments for them as a student.
 - Retrieving course information via UUID.

-### Course class:
+### Course.Course class:

-Representing specific courses offered at Hogwarts School of Witchcraft and Wizardry, the Course class is capable of setting course information.
+Representing specific courses offered at Hogwarts.Hogwarts School of Witchcraft and Wizardry, the Course.Course class is capable of setting course information.

-- **Setting Course Information**:
+- **Setting Course.Course Information**:
   - Store the title of the course.
   - Assign a unique identifier to each course (courseID), represented by a UUID.
   - Maintain a list of students enrolled in the course (students).